Dash-Inside/sensors_monitoring/README.md

 # sensors_monitoring project

-System for monitoring sensors in factories using various monitoring and notification systems.
+System for monitoring sensors in factories using various monitoring and notification things.